 The major causes of respiratory diseases include chronic bronchitis, emphysema and chronic asthma, is smoking.
 Tobacco smoke ages your lungs making their function decline sooner.

-Smoking during pregnancy has severe consequences on the unborn child and often results in low birth weight, premature delivery, and reduced lung development for the child.
-It increases the risk of respiratory disorders during early and teenage years.
-For information on free support available if you are pregnant and want to quit click here.
+Smoking during pregnancy can have severe consequences on your unborn child.
+It often results in low birth weight, premature delivery, and reduced lung development.
+It also increases the risk of respiratory disorders during early and teenage years.

 How we work

 We run one-to-one sessions, support groups and drop-in sessions in a wide range of venues including GP practices, pharmacies and community centres in Northumberland.
 We also run a number of out-of-hours sessions for those who find it difficult to make sessions during the day as well as providing sessions in the workplace.